iotexproject/w3bstream/RUN-LOCALLY.md

 - move `halo2-config.json` to `test/project, and then rename `halo2-config.json` to `20001`(`20001` is project id).
 - move `zkwasm-config.json` to `test/project, and then rename `zkwasm-config.json` to `20002`(`20002` is project id).

-## Configure the node
+## Configure W3bstream

 ### Set your blockchain account

-1. To enable the node to send proofs to the destination blockchain, configure a funded account on the target chain:
+1. To enable the W3bstream instance to send proofs to the destination blockchain, configure a funded account on the target chain:

 ```bash
 export PRIVATE_KEY=${your private key}